inpsyde/assets/docs/loaders.md

 However, due to the limitations imposed on those files in regard to the MIME, we added a support to those files ending with `.module.js`.
 This permits us to load those files as script modules too even if we do not have control over the server configuration.

-Moreover, if your file ends with `.module.js` or `.mjs`, the loader will not try to build the asset `handle` from the file name.
+Moreover, if your file ends with `.module.js` or `.mjs`, the loader will automatically resolve these files as a `Inpsyde/Assets/ScriptModule`.
-Instead, it will use the `key` from the manifest file as the **handle**.
-The reason is that there might be conventions regarding the handle naming, which might not be compatible with the `WebpackManifestLoader::parseData` logic.

-Imagine that `$handle` is `@vendor/lib-name`, then `pathinfo($handle, PATHINFO_FILENAME)` will return `lib-name`.

-This is because `pathinfo` treats the last part after a slash as the filename, so it extracts `lib-name` from `@vendor/lib-name`.
+Additionally, we support `@vendor/` in the handle name when parsing from `manifest.json`.
+Before, the `@vendor/` was detected as part of the filepath and being stripped away.

 ### `EncoreEntrypointsLoader`